BisiriyuTemitope/Coca-Cola-2022-Business-Performance-Report/README.md

 # Coca-Cola-2022-Business-Performance-Report
+Analyzed Coca-Cola’s sales and operating profit across U.S.A retailers, regions, States, Cities using Microsoft Excel.
+This project delivers key business insights, data visualizations, and actionable recommendations to support business performance.
+# Overview
 This analysis explores Coca-Cola’s $8.2 million in total sales and $3.04 million in earnings for 2022, focusing on brand performance, regional profitability, and retailer impact.
+Top-performing beverage brands, including Coca-Cola, Dasani, and Diet Coke, contributed to over 60% of total units sold.
+Retailers like Walmart and CVS accounted for more than 75% of overall sales, while regional insights revealed the West as the most profitable market with $790K in profit.
+Monthly trends identified December as the peak sales period, guiding seasonal strategy and distribution planning.

 ![Coca Cola Insights](https://github.com/user-attachments/assets/74a5fa2f-741d-4b97-baf4-924a577c2171)